HL7/PDDI-CDS/pages/_includes/start.md

 Each implementation MAY employ a slightly different approach to ensure successful integration of the CDS system.
 Here are several general aspects to assess:

-* Technical framework for the EHR to interact with CDS Hooks
+* A technical framework for the EHR to interact with the CDS service by

-    * EHR creating and sending CDS Hooks requests
+    * creating and sending CDS Hooks requests

-    * EHR capturing and presenting CDS Hooks responses
+    * capturing and presenting CDS Hooks responses

-    * EHR capturing, processing, modifying, and storing a DetectedIssue resource
+    * capturing, processing, modifying, and storing a `DetectedIssue` resource

 * Terminology mapping (e.g., RxNorm, LOINC)